 Arashiyama Bamboo Forest

 The Arashiyama Bamboo Forest is a popular place to visit in Arashiyama.
-The entrance to the forest is too not far from the main street of town and doesn’t take you long to be surrounded by these amazing tall bamboo stalks, making you feel as though you’ve stepped in another world.
+The entrance to the forest is not to far from the main street of town and doesn’t take you long to be surrounded by these amazing tall bamboo stalks, making you feel as though you’ve stepped in another world.

 Inside the Bamboo Grove, there is the Nonomiya-jinha Shrine as well as a train line that runs right through it which makes for a great photo. ⠀